cornellev/autonomy-onboarding/README.md

 The repo connects to a [Unity simulation](https://github.com/udacity/self-driving-car-sim/tree/Unity_2020_3) using `socketio`.

+> also yeah this repo was kinda dog

 ## Setup

 Setting up the environment is quite tricky.
 The original code was written before M1 chips existed, so I had to do some manual TensorFlow/Keras migration to get it to run properly.
 The following commands will set up a virtual environment and install the correct packages to run the code.